We at CYBERS see many small and medium-sized organizations struggling to find a way of establishing and building logging infrastructure.

 Basic questions to answer:

-- Where logs come from?
-What sources do we need to include into logging strategy?
+- Where do logs come from?
+What sources do we need to include in the logging strategy?

 – What applications?
 Servers?
 Devices?

-- Where logs go to and find their peace?
+- Where do logs go to and find their peace?

 – Central place where to forward logs.
 On-prem?
 Cloud?

 - How long do we need to store the logs?
 Do we have compliance needs that help dictate that?